19balazs86/index/README.md

 [Playing with **HttpClientFactory**](https://github.com/19balazs86/PlayingWithHttpClientFactory "Playing with HttpClientFactory") - Try out the built-in HttpClientFactory in ASP.NET Core WebAPI, using Polly to retry.

+[Playing with **Refit**](https://github.com/19balazs86/PlayingWithRefit "Playing with Refit") - Try out the Refit, automatic type-safe REST library in ASP.NET Core WebAPI, using Polly to retry.

 [Playing with **MediatR**](https://github.com/19balazs86/PlayingWithMediatR "Playing with MediatR") - Try out a CQRS like pattern with MediatR.
 Global error handling.
 In-memory EF.
 AutoMapper.

 [Playing with **Observer**](https://github.com/19balazs86/PlayingWithObserver "Playing with Observer") - Try out the observer design pattern with Rx.NET (Reactive Extension).